 This passage relates not to the destruction that occurred but to future redemption.
 Either way, here too, the framework for the fulfillment of the divine plan for history is the jubilee.
 As in other apocalyptic works, so here the redemption will take place in the tenth jubilee in accordance with the frame set forth in Daniel: 7*70=490 (Dan 9:24).
 The Testament of Levi, however, presents the exact date of the redemption and atonement in the jubilee year as being Yom Kippur.
 Admittedly, neither the Testament of Levi nor the Acts of Melchizedek can be used to prove in which jubilee, and in which year within the jubilee period, the destruction of the First Temple occurred.
 However, it is likely that the Acts of Melchizedek also locates the destruction at the transition point between jubilees, given its resemblance to other apocalyptic works that invoke the jubilee chronology.
 In light of this, one may presume that according to the Testament of Levi, too, the destruction occurred at the end of one jubilee cycle and at the beginning of the next one, on Yom Kippur.
 Thus, Yom Kippur as the rosh hashana of the jubilee year and as an era of historical change is firmly anchored in the apocalyptic literature of the Second Temple era.

 g.
-The Jubilees tradition in rabbinic literature
+The Jubilees Tradition in Rabbinic Literature

 The apocalyptic tradition linking the destruction to the Jubilee cycle was probably familiar to the Rabbis.
 Rabbi Yosse’s remarks that the first destruction occurred after the sabbatical year spark a long discussion in the Babylonian Talmud, in the course of which, the following beraita is presented: